IFT-3100-Equipe-7-H2025/projet-infographie/README.md

 - [openframeworks 0.12.x](https://openframeworks.cc/download/) (recommended Visual Studio on Windows, Xcode on MacOS, qtcreator on Linux)

 ### Steps (for Windows):
-1. Clone the [`ofxImGui`](https://github.com/jvcleave/ofxImGui) repository inside your `/addons` folder of your openframewroks installation.
+1. Clone the [`ofxImGui`](https://github.com/jvcleave/ofxImGui) repository inside your `/addons` folder of your openframeworks installation.
 2. Clone this repository in the `/apps` folder of your openframeworks installation.
 3. Open the `projectGenerator` tool in the `/projectGenerator` folder of your openframeworks installation.
 4. Go to the `create / update` tab.